-If you would like to set up online access please read and complete this form.
+If you would like to set up online access please read and complete our Online Access Application form (please note that as this is a Word document you will need a copy of Word to open it.
+If you do not have a copy of Word please visit the surgery).
 You will need to verify your identity with 2 forms of ID - at least one of which must be photo ID (passport/driving licence), and must include your date of birth and proof of current address (utility bill / bank statement/driving licence).

 Access to a record by someone other than the patient is referred to as "proxy access".
 Anyone requesting proxy access will also be asked for evidence of their authority to act for that patient.
 This may include the patient's written consent or the necessary legal authority, for example a certificate of Lasting Power of Attorney.

 Parents may apply for proxy access to their child’s record where both parent and child are registered at the practice, and the child is aged under 11 (proof of ID is still required, eg passport and/or birth certificate).
 This is due to the child reaching Gillick Competency - where a child is deemed capable of making decisions relating to their health themselves.
 When the child reaches the age of 11 years online access will be automatically revoked and the login details will de-activate.

 Carers may apply for proxy access for patients where the carer has legal power of attorney for the patient or has been given explicit patient consent.
 Carers will need to provide explicit written consent from the patient when registering on their behalf stating that he/she is happy for you to register them on SystmOnline and for the practice to provide you with their log on details.
 In this instance you will need to provide photographic ID and address proof for the patient and yourself.